 Roman looked at Isobel, which caused him to get whacked by a heavy wooden sword.
 He barely seemed to notice.
 “Strange how?”

-“I’m not really sure.
+“I’m not sure.
 Jumpy.
 He wouldn’t tell me what was wrong, which is unlike him.”

 “Maybe it’s the upcoming trip.
-Would you like me to look for him, see if I can help?”
+Want me to look for him, see if I can help?”

 “No!”
 Ofelia cried, tackling Roman in a hug.
 He laughed and rose to his knees, Ofelia clinging to his neck even when her feet dangled off the ground.